ADVISORI Logo

 • Improved user experience through consistent authentication processes

-• Complete visibility of all access rights of an identity
+• Comprehensive visibility of all access rights associated with an identity

 • Accelerated response to security incidents through centralized control